xtracdev/xavi/README.md

 that the gucumber imports in the internal directy must be reverted to github.com/lsegal/gucumber - if the rewritten imports are present gucumber panics.

+Note that while godep supports 1.5 vendoring, it doesn't recurse to vendor in the dependencies of the vendored code, so as it currently stands this project will not build using the 1.5 experimental versioning support.

 #### Crypto Package

 The cryto package has now been vendored via Godeps.
 The proper path for go get